appac/cornelius/README.md

 	});
 ```

-You can also use prune outside of a promise chain.
+You can also use prune standalone.

 ```javascript
 cornelius.get('young', 'bos')